PhpGt/StyleGuide/databases/casing.md

 ## Tables should use `PascalCase`

-PascalCase allows for tables to clearly identify their relationship within the [[query collection hierarchies]].
+PascalCase allows for tables to clearly identify their relationship within the [Query collection hierarchies](query-collection-hierarchies.md).

 An exception can be made when naming junction tables.
 The use of underscores can be used to separate the table names from the relationship, as in `Student_in_Class` and `Product_in_Category`.